 ICOM Campus Security is comprised of experienced, retired law enforcement officers with responsibility for the safety and security of the college.
 For all serious or life-threatening emergencies, dial 911.
 For assistance from ICOM Campus Security, call 208.795.4311.
-This call will forward to the on-duty security officer.
+This call will forward to the on-duty campus security officer.

 Safety & Security Reporting

-All faculty, staff, students and guests should report any incidents of crimes against persons or property to the security department immediately.
-Front desk security is present from 6 a.m. to 11:30 p.m., seven days a week, and can be reached at 208.795.4311.
+Employees, students and guests should report any reports of crimes or suspicious circumstances to Campus Security immediately.
+Campus Security is present from 7:30 a.m. to 11:30 p.m., seven days a week, and can be reached at (208) 795.4311.
+Summer hours may differ.

 What is the Clery Act?

 The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (“Clery Act”), is a federal law requiring colleges and universities to disclose to the United States Department of Education statistics regarding specific crimes occurring on or near campus property.
 The law is tied to an institution’s participation in federal student financial aid programs.
 It is this law that requires our annual Security Report, published by October 1 of every year and distributed to students and employees, as well as prospective students and prospective employees.

 Many ICOM students, faculty, and staff are identified as Campus Security Authorities (CSAs) through their job functions and have a duty to report Clery specific crimes.
 Campus Security Authorities will receive regular periodic notices of their duties and be provided information on Clery Training through “CollaborNation” as part of on-boarding and annual self certification as identified by ICOM Human Resources.

 It is important that ICOM comply with the federal Clery Act.
-As a Campus Security Authority (CSA), you are required to fill CSA Crime Report Form for each crime reported to you as soon as possible.
+As a Campus Security Authority (CSA), you are required to complete a CSA Crime Report Form for each crime reported to you within 48 hours of notification.
 It is not your duty to investigate any alleged crime, but only to report the information that is given to you.